 What is the Faculty Council?

-The Faculty Council is the ESHCC’s representative advisory body.
+The Faculty Council is the ESHCC’s representative participatory body.
 The Faculty Council discusses the general running affairs of the school with the dean.
 In addition, the dean informs the council about any policies that he carries out, policy proposals that concern teaching and research, and policy proposals in the field of finances and organisation.

 Alongside its general advisory competence, the Faculty Council has a specific approval competency with respect to determining and modifying the Faculty regulations and part of the Teaching and Examinations Regulations (TER).